 Heal the Bay Aquarium Field Trips

-Hands-on learning and classroom enrichment at Heal the Bay Aquarium under the Santa Monica Pier.
+Hands-on virtual learning and classroom enrichment with Heal the Bay Aquarium.

 Heal the Bay Aquarium

 2-Hour field trips can be hosted Monday through Friday at 10am or Noon

 Invite an environmental science educator to deliver an interactive, fact-filled presentation on the story of Southern California’s water system (Know the Flow) and the causes of–and solutions to–marine pollution (stormwater and pollution prevention).